HISPlayer/UnitySamples/hisplayer-sample.md

 ### HISPlayer SDK versions 3.4.0 and above

-Please, keep in mind the _HISPlayer Sample_ is included in the _HISPlayer SDK Unity Package_.
+The _HISPlayer Sample_ is included in the _HISPlayer SDK Unity Package_.

 Importing the package is the same as importing other normal packages in Unity.
 Select the package of _HISPlayer SDK_ and import it.